rangertaha/gotal/README.md

 # Gotal - Golang Technical Analysis Library

-Gota is a comprehensive technical analysis library for Go, inspired by TA-Lib.
+Gotal is a comprehensive technical analysis library for Go, inspired by TA-Lib.
 It provides a wide range of technical analysis functions for financial market data.

 ## Features (Planned)